 You're going to have electronics that you will be plugging into European, American, or Australian outlets.
 You'll probably want 2-3 power plug adapters and/or converters.
 They can be pretty cheap and make great socking stuffers!
 Remember if plan on traveling to a different country you might need different adaptors.

 GE favorites: Just make sure you find the converter/adapter for your country.
 Amazon always has a large selection.

 9. Flight points:

 Frequent flyer points and credit card flight reward programs can be used as a gift with no extra expense to gift giver.
-Those rewards could be used for your flight to your internship location or used to fly to other locations on weekend trips or after the program ends.
+Those rewards could be used for your flight to your internship location or used to fly to other locations on weekend trips!

 Money is always beneficial.
 Save up as much money as possible so you can fully take advantage of the city by eating local cuisine, visiting museums and castles, and taking weekend trips to explore new towns!